Wine School of Philadelphia

 History of the Wine School of Philadelphia

-Since its founding, the institution has expanded its offerings to include sommelier certification programs, advanced wine studies, and winemaking education.
-Today, thousands of students have participated in its classes, with many traveling from outside the Philadelphia region to attend its professional programs.
+Since its founding, the Wine School of Philadelphia has expanded into sommelier certification programs, advanced wine studies, regional wine courses, and winemaking education.
+Thousands of students have attended its classes, including many who travel from outside the Philadelphia region for professional programs.

 The School Today